 This section offers information on the steps you need to complete to set up access to the Reporting Central application.
 Please review the instructions below, follow the links to the forms that must be completed and review the resources that include the Reporting Central Resource Center, frequently asked questions and contact information.

 Please take this time to identify all reports for which your organization is responsible.
 Your organization should identify all individuals who will need to obtain FedLine Web® credentials so that they can access the Reporting Central application to submit the reports.
 After having identified the individuals who will need to obtain credentials, you will need to select under which organization(s) individuals will be credentialed.
 At the selected organization(s), you will either need to establish new End User Authorization Contacts (EUACs) or determine which existing EUAC(s) will be utilized.
-If your organization decides to utilize existing EUAC(s), please notify your local Reporting and Reserves District Contact of your intention.
+If your organization decides to utilize existing EUAC(s), please notify your local Reporting Central District Contact of your intention.

 It is important to follow the steps below in a sequential manner, as each one is dependent upon the successful completion of its predecessor.

 NOTE: We strongly encourage you to take advantage of the benefits of electronic submission for all applicable reports.
 When using the FedLine® access solutions, your organization is obligated to comply with the terms and conditions of Operating Circular 5 (OC 5) and the Certification Practice Statement (CPS).
 Organizations can request an unlimited number of credentials (FedLine Subscribers) for Reporting Central at no charge.
 Please ensure that you comply with the FedLine Web access solution minimum hardware and software requirements.
 For additional information, review the FedLine Web page.

 To work through the setup steps listed below, an organization first needs to identify the following: